Recycling saves money. It’s that simple.

 And that’s even more crucial for companies that are likely to have far more scrap metal than the average household.

-Companies that support and participate in recycling programs are helping to make available the content needed by the manufacturing industry so they can continue making their products with recycled materials.
+Companies that support and participate in recycling programs are helping to cut costs in the long run. make available the content needed by the manufacturing industry so they can continue making their products with recycled materials.

 At GLE, we understand that doing so helps to promote the sustainability of the environment.